< Go to Stroller & Car Seat Combos

 The B-Agile is the cheapest standard stroller in this review.
 While the frame strollers are considerably cheaper, the B-Agile is a product you will be able to use until your baby is past his strolling years.
 We feel the B-Agile is a good value for most families, and its ability to work with the Britax Click & Go strollers make it an even better value because it can be used for newborns and smaller babies before they are big enough for the sling seat.

-The Britax B-Agile 3 is a budget friendly stroller that offers families what they need without a lot of the features they don't.
+The Britax B-Agile 3 is a nicely priced stroller that offers families what they need without a lot of the features they don't.
 This stroller earned a high score in the safety metric and worked well with Britax compatible seats.
-We like that the canopy can stay on with the Click & Go models and the native seat don't require straps.
+We like that the canopy can stay on with the Click & Go models and the native seats don't require straps.
 While the B-Agile does have the dual front wheel design, we aren't big fans of, this stroller manages just fine on flat surfaces with just enough skill over grass and gravel to make it to the play park.
-This stroller does have a limited under seat storage space, but if you aren't running errands, it should be enough for a well-stocked diaper bag and a water bottle for mom.
+This stroller does have a limited storage space, but if you aren't running errands, it should be enough for a well-stocked diaper bag and a water bottle for mom.

 Other Versions and Accessories